Pose-dIVE: Pose-Diversified Augmentation with Diffusion Model for Person Re-Identification: Experiments

 \subsection{Implementation Details}

-We use CLIP-reID~\cite{CLIP-reID} and SOLIDER~\cite{SOLIDER} as the baseline for validate the effectiveness of the \ours augmented dataset.
+We use CLIP-reID~\cite{CLIP-reID} and SOLIDER~\cite{SOLIDER} as the baselines to validate the effectiveness of the \ours augmented dataset.
 The entire training process is divided into three parts: training the generative model, generating images for augmentation, and training the baseline Re-ID models using the augmented dataset.

-\paragraph{Step 1: Training of generative model.} The training of our generative model involves two stages.
-First, it learns a general human representation using a fashion video dataset~\cite{zablotskaia2019dwnet}, followed by fine-tuning with person Re-ID datasets.
+\paragrapht{Step 1: Training of generative model.} The training of our generative model involves two stages.
+First, it learns a general human representation using a fashion video dataset~\cite{zablotskaia2019dwnet}, followed by fine-tuning on person Re-ID datasets.
 Throughout both stages, the weights of the autoencoders~\cite{yu2021vector} and the CLIP~\cite{radford2021learning} image encoder are kept frozen, focusing on the learning of reference U-Net, denoising U-Net, and pose guider.
 Initially, the reference and denoising U-Nets are initialized from the Stable Diffusion~\cite{rombach2022high} model and fine-tuned with the fashion video dataset.
 We employ Mean Squared Error (MSE) loss, optimized using Adam~\cite{kingma2014adam} with a learning rate of 1e-5 and weight decay of 0.01.
 The first stage takes approximately 15 hours on a single NVIDIA RTX A6000 GPU with a batch size of 2.
 In the second stage, the model is further fine-tuned using Re-ID datasets consisting of pedestrian images from CCTV cameras, with the images resized to 192\(\times\)384 and the batch size increased to 4.